Zephkier/text-bundler-tool/README.md

 <h1>Instructions</h1>

-- Place files you want to combine into 'input' folder
+1. Place folders and files you want to combine into one `.txt` file into `input` folder.

-- May want to look inside the following files first to choose your output file name
+2. May want to look inside the following files to choose your output file name.

-  - If using `combine.py`, open terminal to this directory, run: `combine.py`
+    -   To use `combine.py`, open terminal to this directory, run: `python .\combine.py`
-  - If using `combine.js`, open terminal to this directory, run: `combine.js`
+    -   To use `combine.js`, open terminal to this directory, run: `node .\combine.js`
-  - If using `combine.sh`, open `Git Bash` terminal to this directory, run: `combine.sh`
+    -   To use `combine.sh`, open `Git Bash` terminal to this directory, run: `./combine.sh`

-- <b><i>???</i></b>
+3.  <i>???</i>

-- Combined file appears!
+4. Profit!